-Heating and hot water

-Repair category 1

-Notes Some older style radiator components were noted and future upgrading may be required.
-It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+Heating and hot water Repair category 1 Notes Some wear and tear was noted to radiators, particularly the bathroom, and future upgrading may be required.
+We understand the boiler was installed in 2023.
+It is assumed that the central heating system has been properly installed to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
-In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.